petervojtek/touchless-map/README.md

 ## How to Install

-Get it from Google Play Store.
+Install it on Your Android device from Google Play Store.

 ## How to use it